-Officer accused in black man’s death involved in 3 shootings
+Officer accused in black man’s death opened fire on 2 people

 City records show six complaints have been filed against Thao.
 Five were closed with no discipline.
 One remains open.
 The records didn’t include any further details.

 Thomas Lane joined the force as a cadet in March 2019, according to online city records.
 No information about J. Alexander Kueng’s service history was immediately available.
 City records show no complaints against either of them.

-Attorneys for Chauvin, Thao and Kueng didn’t return messages.
+Attorneys for Thao and Kueng didn’t return messages.
 Lane’s attorney, Earl Gray, declined comment.

 Associated Press writer Michael R. Sisak contributed to this report from New York.